-Batteries and accumulators placed in red and black collection boxes are taken from the store to the Akkuser Oy processing plant in Nivala.
-Akkuser is a logistics centre of sorts: it sorts different batteries and accumulators into different fractions.
+Batteries and accumulators returned to shops and other collection points are shipped to Akkuser Oy’s specialised processing plant where they are first sorted.
 This is important, as each type of battery and accumulator requires a different kind of processing procedure in order for the materials contained in them to be recycled into new raw materials as thoroughly as possible.
 In total, more than 50% of the raw materials contained in batteries and accumulators can be reutilised as industrial raw materials.

 The majority of batteries on the Akkuser processing line are alkaline batteries – they comprise approximately 80% of all batteries and accumulators recycled in Finland.
 First, the line workers separate other battery types from the alkaline batteries.
 Recognising the different battery types requires experience and a good eye, as they can sometimes look confusingly similar.